tvallas/mtr2mqtt/README.md

 - `reading`: The current reading from the sensor.
 - `timestamp`: The timestamp of the reading in ISO 8601 format.

-Note that other fields can be freely added and those are added to the JSON object. ```
+**Note:** Other metadata fields can be freely added and those are added to the JSON object.

 ## Preparing the Development